poobhat/100-days-of-code/log.md

 ### Day 7: April 30, 2020

 **Today's Progress**: Created a section to showcase my project works.
-Had to make several html code changes to give it very sassy look
+Had to make several html code changes to give it a sassy look

 **Thoughts:** Had to look at several other websites on the internet for inspiration

 ### Day 8: May 2, 2020

-**Today's Progress**: Created a section to showcase my project works.
-Had to make several html code changes to give it very sassy look
+**Today's Progress**: Dowloaded Bitnami for wordpress to convert my machine into a webserver.
+Needed this to convert my html site into a theme.
+Made changes to the wordpress files of a starter theme to create my own theme from the website i was working on

-**Thoughts:** Had to look at several other websites on the internet for inspiration
+**Thoughts:** Went through several tutorials in Youtube to understand how this is done